-- The person who possess type A personality can do several things at a time.
+- The person who possesses a type A personality can do several things at a time.
 Unlike, type B personality individuals who can do one thing at a time.

 - The stress level of type A individuals is typically higher than type B individuals.